chasdabigone/tt-equipment/README.md

 For Realms of Despair

 ## Purpose
-This plugin updates a database of equipment that is referenced to display its information within TinTin++
+This plugin updates and displays equipment information in TinTin++

 ## Instructions